 1) Motion Sensor Spray

-I believe that this is the most useful solution to keeping your pets away from your pianos.
+I believe that this is the most useful solution to protecting your pianos from cats.
 While these cans are a little pricey, a ruined piano is much more expensive.

 I would personally get two cans of this and set them at opposite ends of your piano.
 This will not hurt your cat, but it will definitely scare it and keep it away.